 - displaying the Premium Profile badge on your profile and next to your name in search results.

 Open Profile messages allow any other LinkedIn member to message you without sharing a group or using an InMail.
-While you might be concerned about getting more spam (which is always a possibility), this feature makes it easier for interested prospects or partners to reach out to you.
+While you might be concerned about getting more spam (always a possibility), this feature makes it easier for interested prospects or partners to reach out to you.

-To turn on/off the Premium Profile Badge or Open Profile messages, click the pencil icon located to the right side of your profile below the cover image.
+To turn on/off the Premium Profile Badge or Open Profile messages, click the pencil icon located on the right side of your profile below the cover image:

 Click the down arrow beside the PREMIUM icon in the top right corner.

-With the constant updates and changes, it can be hard to stay on top of the different features and abilities that LinkedIn provides.
+With the constant updates and changes, it can be hard to stay on top of the different features LinkedIn provides.
 I hope you have found this list of little-known features to be helpful in improving and controlling your user experience on LinkedIn.

-What features do you often use on LinkedIn to create a better experience?
-Have I missed an important feature or any other random things on LinkedIn you are curious about?
+What features do you often use on LinkedIn to create a better experience on the platform?
+Have I missed an important feature or a random thing on LinkedIn you are curious about?
 Let me know in the comments below.